bigchaindb/BEPs/20/README.md

 * a successful payment transaction.

 The purpose of bounties is to
+ * resolve issues,
- * scale developments in the ecosystem
+ * scale developments in the ecosystem,
- * attract contributors for key components
+ * attract contributors for key components,
  * support adoption and
  * self-maintenance